Ed Bolian

 Ed Bolian is an American auto enthusiast and YouTuber.
 In 2013, he broke the Cannonball Run Challenge record, with co-driver Dave Black and spotter Dan Huang, for a time of 28 hours and 50 minutes.
 In 2019 his record was broken, with a team having a time of 27:25.
-Ed also founded a car-history sharing platform, VINwiki, which has a YouTube channel with over 1.5 million subscribers.
+Ed also founded a car-history sharing platform, VINwiki, which has a YouTube channel with over 2.1 million subscribers.

 Career

 Bolian went to North Gwinnett High School.
 In 2004, Bolian and Lee Burrell participated in the AKA Rally, which went from New York to LA.
-They drove a Audi S4 with their top speed reaching 152 MPH during the rally.
+They drove an Audi S4 with their top speed reaching 152 MPH during the rally.
 Bolian graduated from Georgia Tech with a degree in Mechanical Engineering in 2008.
 While in college, he started an exotic car rental company, Supercar Rentals, Inc. After selling the fleet in 2009, he moved on to become Lamborghini & McLaren Sales Director at Motorcars of Georgia.
 He was employed there until November 2015, when he quit.
 He started VINwiki in February 2016.